How Clinicians Adopt Healthcare Technology

 Consider medical devices with alarming capabilities.
 Nursing staff are charged with the proper setting of the alarms and the interventions whenever a device sends an alert.
 As the alarm-enabled technology proliferates, nurses find their workflow and ability to engage with patients subsumed by hundreds of (often false) alarms.
 Without proper education and implementation, it’s all too easy to imagine clinical staff arbitrarily adjusting alarm settings or turning them off.

-Is it too Difficult to Use?
+2. Is it too difficult to use?

-One aspect of technology implementation that is often sidelined is the impact on clinical workflow.
+One aspect of healthcare technology implementation that is often sidelined is the impact on clinical workflow.
 Health systems leaders should incorporate clinical workflow as quickly and as early as possible in the implementation process.
 Technology implemented with the end-user in mind is a great way to ensure high adoption rates.

 Clinicians will reject technologies that do not align with their day-to-day activities, improve patient care or enable them to work more efficiently.
 In my experience working in hospitals, I’ve observed nurses and doctors ignoring new technology, programs, and applications until they have no other choice.